Museo de Esperanza

 Lazy Jack’s Pub & Pizza

-Another popular malecón bar, with music most nights of the week.
-Depending on the day, you can play at an open jam, embarrass yourself...
+The hardest-core of the malecón bars, music jams here most nights of the week.
+Depending on the day, you can play at an open jam,...

-More popular for drinks than dinner, Bananas weighs in with excellent salads, sandwiches and seafood, as well as inexpensive daily...
+Always popular for a drink, ultra-casual Bananas weighs in with excellent salads, sandwiches and seafood, as well as inexpensive daily...

 138 Calle Flamboyán · interesting places nearby

 Museo de Esperanza information

 This tiny museum , on the Strip in Esperanza, is operated by the Vieques Conservation and Historical Trust (founded in 1984 to save the island’s bioluminescent bays).
 The museum contains exhibits on the ecological efforts of the trust, the island’s natural history and its early Indian inhabitants.
 Donations are welcome.
 Behind the gift shop, the museum runs what is supposedly the smallest aquarium on earth, a series of tanks in which baby sea creatures are displayed for a few weeks before being returned to the ocean.
 There’s also a rotating exhibit on the island’s flora and fauna, and an internet facility.